 What is carbon offsetting?

-Offsetting is a mechanism used to finance greenhouse gas (GHG) emission reductions, removal or sequestration equivalent to the residual emissions, or beyond, of an organisation, business or territory.
+Carbon offsetting is a mechanism used to finance greenhouse gas (GHG) emission reduction/avoidance or sequestration equivalent to the residual emissions of a territory, organisation or business beyond its value chain.
 This financing is achieved through the purchase of carbon credits in the voluntary carbon market (VCM).
-One carbon credit equates to one tonne of CO2 that has not been emitted.
-Once purchased the credit is then retired through registries held by the international standards and global exchanges.
+One carbon credit equates to one metric tonne of reduced/avoided or sequestered carbon dioxide (CO2) by the project financed through this mechanism.
+Once purchased, the credit is then retired through publicly accessible registries held by international standards and global exchanges.

 What is often missed in the definitions or lost in the debate are the actions behind this financial transaction.
-The money paid for carbon credits is funding vital social impact projects which help to support sustainable development and improve the lives of communities in some of the poorest countries in the world.
+The money paid for carbon credits not only helps to protect our environment, but also funds vital social impact projects that help support sustainable development and improve the lives of communities in the world’s poorest countries.
+Despite contributing little to GHG emissions, these communities are particularly vulnerable to the effects of climate change and have also limited adaptive capacity.
 Check out this interview with Mathilde Mignot about the positive impact projects have.

 What exactly is an offsetting project?